 Figure 6 shows benzene isoconcentration contours for the recent event.
-Benzene was detected in all three of the wells in which it was analyzed-at concentrations of 170 μ g/L in MW-1, 14 μ g/L in MW-2, and 11 μ g/L in MW-3.
-All concentrations were in excess of the 1.0- μ g/L ESL criterion, with the maximum benzene concentration detected in source area well MW-1, as historically has been the case.
-The lateral extent of the benzene plume was constrained onsite in three directions in the current event; however, it is known to extend under Howe Street to the northwest (historical concentrations up to approximately 100 μ g/L).
-The benzene plume configuration is generally the same as for gasoline and diesel.
+Benzene was detected in five of six of the wells in which it was analyzed for.
+Detected concentrations ranged from 2.6 $\mu g/L$ in MW-6 to 400 $\mu g/L$ in MW-5.
+All concentrations, with the exception of MW-8 which was below the laboratory detection limit, were in excess of the 1.0- $\mu g/L$ ESL criterion.
+The lateral extent of the benzene plume was constrained onsite in three directions in the current event; however, it is known to extend under Howe Street to the northwest (historical concentrations up to approximately 100 $\mu g/L$).
+The benzene plume configuration is generally the same as for gasoline and diesel, but much smaller.